 The Genetic Information Nondiscrimination Act of 2008 (GINA) protects you and your genetic information from being used (in a company with 15 or more employees) in employment decisions and when determining your eligibility for medical insurance.
 This helps ensure that you can pursue genetic testing and medical care as well as participate in clinical research without fear of having that information used against you or your family members.
 Be aware that GINA does not protect you against discrimination in the purchase of life, disability or long-term care insurance.
 Learn more about GINA and protection against genetic discrimination.

 Should I just use a direct-to-consumer at-home test?

 There are several different ways to get genetic testing.
-Genetic tests you can order at home without a healthcare provider aren’t regulated like genetic tests that are ordered by a genetic counselor or doctor, they may not provide the information you are looking for and often there is no guidance about how to interpret the results.
-Learn more about the difference between physician- or genetic counselor-ordered genetic testing and direct-to-consumer at-home testing.
+Genetic tests you can order at home without a health care provider aren’t regulated like genetic tests that are ordered by a doctor.
+Home testing kits may not provide the information you are looking for and often there is no guidance about how to interpret the results.
+Learn more about the difference between physician-ordered genetic testing and direct-to-consumer at-home testing.

 How can my condition be genetic (hereditary) if no one else in my family has it?